PrestaShop/prestashop.github.io/news/_posts/2021-05-31-prestashop-1-7-8-0-beta-release.md

 The first Beta version for PrestaShop 1.7.8.0 is now ready for you to test!

 We are very happy to announce today the release of the beta version of 1.7.8.
-This version includes many features and bug fixes, we count on you to test its every nook and cranny and report any bugs you encounter.
+This version includes many features and bug fixes, we count on you to test every nook and cranny and report any bugs you encounter.

 In the new features: we have the redesign of the translation system that facilitates export and translation of your modules and themes, a new custom header for multistore fans and many other improvements.

 //Focus on the contribution (stats)

 We need the help of all the community to test this version.
-It integrates more than 1,372 Pull Request merged and 241 bug fixed including 17 major bugs and 4 Topwatchers bugs (issue that are followed by more than 5 people).
+It integrates more than 1,372 Pull Request merged and 241 bugs fixed including 17 major bugs and 4 Topwatchers bugs (an issue that are followed by more than 5 people).

-**Remember, this beta version is pre release software.
-Do not use it on your production shop!**
+**Remember, this beta version is pre-release software.
+Do not use it in your production shop!**

 ## What’s new?